 Undetectable: Get the care that fits you

-When a person living with HIV consistently takes their HIV meds, their viral load will likely become undetectable, making it virtually impossible for them to pass the virus to others.
+If you are living with HIV and consistently take your HIV meds, your viral load will likely become undetectable, making it virtually impossible to pass the virus to others.

-When a person living with HIV consistently takes their HIV meds, their viral load will likely become undetectable, making it virtually impossible for them to pass the virus to others.
+If you are living with HIV and consistently take your HIV meds, your viral load will likely become undetectable, making it virtually impossible to pass the virus to others.

-When a person living with HIV consistently takes their HIV meds, their viral load will likely become undetectable, making it virtually impossible for them to pass the virus to others.
+If you are living with HIV and consistently take your HIV meds, your viral load will likely become undetectable, making it virtually impossible to pass the virus to others.

-When an HIV-positive person takes HIV medicines for their own well-being, they also experience the added benefit of preventing others from becoming infected.
+If you’re living with HIV and take medication as a part of your self care routine, you can also experience the added benefit of preventing others from becoming infected.
 It’s known as being undetectable, although you may hear it by other names, including “viral suppression,” “treatment as prevention,” “treatment is prevention,” or “undetectable=untransmittable (U=U).”

-When someone living with HIV takes effective medicines every day, the amount of virus in their body becomes undetectable—that is, the amount of HIV is so low that blood tests can’t find it.
+If you’re living with HIV and take effective medicines every day, the amount of virus in your body becomes undetectable—that is, the amount of HIV is so low that blood tests can’t find it.

-While this doesn’t mean that a person living with HIV is cured, being undetectable does stop HIV from actively damaging their immune system and virtually eliminates the risk of passing HIV to another person.
+While this doesn’t mean that you’re cured, being undetectable does stop HIV from actively damaging your immune system and virtually eliminates the risk of passing HIV to another person.

 When you’re undetectable, it means you’re taking care of your health by keeping HIV from making copies of itself and damaging your immune system.
-This is key to staying healthy with HIV.
+This is key to staying healthy with HIV, and a core part of your self-care routine.

-It’s important that your doctor is knowledgeable about HIV and comfortable with developing a plan that’s right for you.
+It’s important that your health care provider is knowledgeable about HIV and comfortable with developing a plan that’s right for you.
 It’s also critical to keep all of your appointments and stay up to date on exams, lab work, and your medication routine.
-Be sure to get your viral load tested as often as your doctor advises.
+Be sure to get your viral load tested as often as your provider advises.
 If your viral load should become detectable, your sex partners may be at risk for getting HIV if they’re not on PrEP and/or if you’re not using condoms.

 If you’re HIV-negative, it’s very unlikely that you will get HIV from having sex with someone who is virally suppressed.